 Not necessarily!
 We send out college financing offer to all students as we get applications into our system.
 In some cases, we do not have to do anything else.
 In other cases, we have to review the student’s application and required verification documents before the offer become final.
 We will communicate with you if we need additional documents or we have questions about your FAFSA.
 If you have an address change, make sure you update that change with EOU.

-If you have questions about payment plans or other things related to your Student Account, see the Student Accounts Office website.
+If you have questions about payment plans or other things related to your Student Account, see the Student Financial Services Office website.

 If you have specific questions that we have not addressed on our website, please call us or email us.
 If you are coming to campus for a visit, come in and meet our staff!
 We want you to be ready to start Fall classes without being worried about your financial aid.